-- 12.1 The Community Council will maintain proper financial records. - 12.2 The Treasurer will present regular financial reports at scheduled Community Council meetings. - 12.3 The financial year of each community council shall run from 1 April each year to 31 March in each succeeding year. - 12.4 Each community council shall have the power to secure resources for schemes, projects and all other purposes consistent with its functions.

-- 12.5 Each community council shall be eligible to apply for grants for suitable projects through the local authority's grant system.
-Details can be found at Fife Grants | Fife Council. - 12.6 Local community groups will be eligible to apply to community councils for grants insofar as they meet the objectives of the community council and the community council funds permit. - 12.7 In carrying out its duties, the community council will not incur any expenditure, in excess of the sum provided by way of any grant, unless funds to meet this additional expenditure have been raised by the community council separately. - 12.8 All monies raised by or on behalf of the community council will be used to further the objectives of the community council and for no other purpose. - 12.9 The community council will open an account in the name of the community council with a bank or building society. - 12.10 Bank accounts (online and traditional) shall have a minimum of three bank signatories, usually from amongst the office bearers, of which any two can sign cheques or authorise payments on behalf of the Community Council.
+- 12.1 The Community Council will maintain proper financial records. - 12.2 The Treasurer will present regular financial reports at scheduled Community Council meetings. - 12.3 The financial year of each community council shall run from 1 April each year to 31 March in each succeeding year. - 12.4 Each community council shall have the power to secure resources for schemes, projects and all other purposes consistent with its functions. - 12.5 Each community council shall be eligible to apply for grants for suitable projects through the local authority's grant system. - 12.6 Local community groups will be eligible to apply to community councils for grants insofar as they meet the objectives of the community council and the community council funds permit. - 12.7 In carrying out its duties, the community council will not incur any expenditure, in excess of the sum provided by way of any grant, unless funds to meet this additional expenditure have been raised by the community council separately. - 12.8 All monies raised by or on behalf of the community council will be used to further the objectives of the community council and for no other purpose. - 12.9 The community council will open an account in the name of the community council with a bank or building society. - 12.10 Bank accounts (online and traditional) shall have a minimum of three bank signatories, usually from amongst the office bearers, of which any two can sign cheques or authorise payments on behalf of the Community Council.
 The Treasurer must be a bank signatory.
 Authorised signatories should not be co-habitees.

-It is the responsibility of the community council to ensure that bank signatory details are kept up to date. - 12.11 The community council are encouraged to operate online banking so that direct payments can be made rather than cheque payments.
-These can be operated using a two tier approval (where the bank allows) or by single transaction by the Treasurer once approval is given by email from another bank signatory (emails should be kept for auditing purposes).
+- 12.11 The Community Council are encouraged to operate online banking so that direct payments can be made rather than cheque payments.
+These can be operated using a two tier approval (where the bank allows) or by single transaction by the Treasurer once approval is given by email from another bank signatory (for auditing purposes).
 All financial transactions should be reported at each Community Council meeting. - 12.12 Fife Council, at their discretion and in consultation with the Council's Chief Financial Officer, require the community council to produce such records, vouchers and account books as may be required.